-Headwaters Adventure - Angling Frontiers
+Casare River Headwaters - Angling Frontiers

-Mountains.
+The Casare River is nestled in the meeting point between the Bolivian Amazon and the eastern slopes of the Andes Mountains.
 For the Jungle Fishing Adventure, the team's mission is to move anglers into the most remote corners of this river system for bigger and meaner jungle gold.

-Fly Fishing the Tsimané Jungle
+Fly Fishing the Tsimane Jungle

 Canoes and anglers will take turns (leapfrog fishing) their way upriver, stopping to fish at choice spots to maximize fishing and efficient use of daylight.
-You'll cover various pools, rocky, and woody structure, runs and riffles, back-eddies and more, while navigating the river.
+You'll cover various pools, rocky and woody structure, runs and riffles, back-eddies and more, while navigating the river.

 View 9:47 Vimeo video

 Season: The Camp is open June through October.

-Group size: Four anglers per adventure.
+Group size: Four to six anglers per adventure.

 Expectations: There is enough water and fishing opportunities for each angler in the expedition to get at least 2 to 5 chances at a nice-sized golden dorado each day, and of course, some days will be double that or more.

-Guides: English-speaking professional fly fishing guides - two anglers per canoe and guide, plus one local, Tsimané boatmen who expertly navigates the canoe through treacherous water.
+Guides: English-speaking professional fly fishing guides - two anglers per canoe and guide, plus one local, Tsimané boatman who expertly navigates the canoe through treacherous water.
 Local indigenous guides are experts on the local culture and its jungle home.
 From bow-fishing to singing and constant displays of extraordinary strength, these people have no shortage of ways to impress.

 Boats: Motor-powered dugout canoes are used.